CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 cloud computing environment, that can be used for processing sensitive data.
 The SD Services have increased security, compared to the HPC (Puhti and Mahti) and general purpose cloud environments (cPouta and Rahti) of CSC.
-Thus data, that can't be processed in these environments may still processed in the SD Services environment.
+Thus data, that can't be processed in these environments may still be processed in the SD Services environment.

 Compared to the secure ePouta cloud environment, SD services are